 The KLCC area has been a favorite amongst expatriates and the rich – it’s highly sought after for its high rental yields as well as capital appreciation.
-The asking price hovers around MYR2,000 per square foot – it remains firmly in the upper tier as far as pricing is concerned, and a clear favorite among affluent investors.
-It is also notably more expensive that nearby KLCC condominiums, like the Marc Residence.
+The asking price hovers around MYR2,500 per square foot – it remains firmly in the upper tier as far as pricing is concerned, and a clear favorite among affluent investors.
+It is also notably more expensive than nearby KLCC condominiums, like its neighbours Park Seven and Stonor Park, or the exquisite Marc Residence.

 It is important to note that the transacted prices for KLCC condominiums have somewhat flattened recently, and so it might be a good opportunity to secure a unit for capital appreciation in the coming years.

 However, it is interesting to note that the Super Penthouse unit here at the Binjai was sold for a handsome fee of some RM50 million – setting the record for the most expensive piece of real estate ever sold in Malaysia.
 This unit measured at over 19,000 square feet in size, and that makes the PSF to be more than RM2,600 – which is considerably higher than the median KLCC condominium PSF of RM1,000.
 Even the fairly recent transactions were above the RM2,000 PSF range.
 (The record of the most expensive real estate transaction in Malaysia in terms of price per square feet is held by Four Seasons Place – go here for more information).

 See the chart above for the recent months’ asking price trends (courtesy of GoodPlace.my’s pricing databases and other publicly available information sources).

 In the final analysis, KLCC is arguably the most successful integrated development in the Klang Valley, and for this reason the area has progressed significantly in the recent years.
 It has got a prestigious address which draws in multinationals and local businesses alike.